HRI-EU/Rcs/README.md

 ## Build options

  - USE_BULLET: Enable bullet physics.
 With this option, a PhysicsSimulation class that uses Bullet Physics will be built.
 It can be instantiated through the PhysicsFactory class.
 Please refer to the documentation.
-Rcs requires a version equal or higher than 2.83, compiled for double precision, and with shared libraries.
+Rcs requires a version equal or higher than 2.83, compiled with shared libraries.
 Please refer to the Bullet Physics instructions.
-The default is OFF.
+In case cmake can find a bullet library, the option is ON, otherwise it is OFF.
  - USE_WM5: Use the GemoetricTools library (WildMagic5).
 This will enable a number of functions related to computational geometry, e.g. distance calculation of shape primitives, and ray casts.
-The default is OFF.
+In case cmake can find the library, the option is ON, otherwise it is OFF.
  - USE_VORTEX: Enable Vortex physics.
 With this option, a PhysicsSimulation class that uses Vortex Essentials (CmLabs) or Vortex with version 6.8 will be built.
 It can be instantiated through the PhysicsFactory class.
 Please refer to the documentation.
-To obtain Vortex Essentials, please refer to the CmLabs web-site.
+To obtain Vortex, please refer to the CmLabs web-site.
 The default is OFF.
  - VORTEX_ESSENTIALS_DIR: Installation directory of Vortex Essentials.
 Required since there is no standard location for this.
  - USE_EIGEN3: Use the Eigen3 library.
 This will compile in a number of additional linear algebra functions (See Rcs_eigen3.h for details)
  - ENABLE_DEBUG_MACROS: This option enables logging macros that allow to log information on different debug levels (such as RLOG).
 If disabled, all these conditional logs are not compiled into the binaries.
 This usually leads to faster programs, however with the drawback of loosing the information if something goes wrong.
 The default is ON.